Jaejun-Project/IOS_ShareVideoImg/README.md

 - Display user email and logout button

 **Database and API**
--Integrated Firebase cloud service and NoSQL database to store video and image data and user information.
+- Integrated Firebase cloud service and Firebase NoSQL database to store video and image data and user information.
--Used AVKit API from Apple Development Document to implement the video player.
+- Used AVKit API from Apple Development Document to implement the video player.